 The Tilburg and Antwerp groups have published a number of articles containing descriptions of the algorithms and specialised metrics collected in TiMBL, usually demonstrating their functioning using NLP tasks.
-The IB1-IG algorithm was first introduced in (Daelemans and van den Bosch, 1992) in the context of a comparison of memory-based approaches with error-backpropagation learning for a hyphenation task.
-Predecessor versions of IGTREE can be found in (Daelemans and van den Bosch, 1993; van den Bosch and Daelemans, 1993) where they are applied to grapheme-to-phoneme conversion.
-See (Daelemans, van den Bosch, and Weijters, 1997) for a description and review of IGTREE and IB1-IG.
-TRIBL is described in (Daelemans, van den Bosch, and Zavrel, 1997).
+The IB1-IG algorithm was first introduced in (Daelemans and Van den Bosch, 1992) in the context of a comparison of memory-based approaches with error-backpropagation learning for a hyphenation task.
+Predecessor versions of IGTREE can be found in (Daelemans and Van den Bosch, 1993; Van den Bosch and Daelemans, 1993) where they are applied to grapheme-to-phoneme conversion.
+See (Daelemans, Van den Bosch, and Weijters, 1997b) for a description and review of IGTREE and IB1-IG.
+TRIBL is described in (Daelemans, Weijters, and Van den Bosch, 1997b).
 Experiments with distance-weighted class voting are described in (Zavrel, 1997).
-Aspects of using binary-valued (unpacked multi-valued) features are discussed in (van den Bosch and Zavrel, 2000).
-Comparisons between memory-based learning and editing variants are reported in (van den Bosch, 1999; Daelemans, van den Bosch, and Zavrel, 1999).
-A hybrid of TiMBL and the RIPPER rule-induction algorithm (Cohen, 1995) is described in (van den Bosch, 2000).
+Aspects of using binary-valued (unpacked multi-valued) features are discussed in (Van den Bosch and Zavrel, 2000).
+Comparisons between memory-based learning and editing variants are reported in (Van den Bosch, 1999; Daelemans, Van den Bosch, and Zavrel, 1999).
+A hybrid of TiMBL and the RIPPER rule-induction algorithm (Cohen, 1995) is described in (Van den Bosch, 2000).
 Using TiMBL as a classifier combination method is discussed in (van Halteren, Zavrel, and Daelemans, 2001).
 Raaijmakers (2000) describes an extension of TiMBL with error-correcting output codes.

 The memory-based algorithms implemented in the TiMBL package have been targeted to a large range of Natural Language Processing tasks.
-Examples of applications in the morpho-phonological and speech areas are hyphenation and syllabification (Daelemans and van den Bosch, 1992); classifiying phonemes in speech (Kocsor et al., 2000); assignment of word stress (Daelemans, Gillis, and Durieux, 1994); grapheme-to-phoneme conversion, (van den Bosch and Daelemans, 1993; Daelemans and van den Bosch, 1996); predicting linking morphemes in Dutch compounds (Krott, Baayen, and Schreuder, 2001); diminutive formation (Daelemans et al., 1998); and morphological analysis (van den Bosch, Daelemans, and Weijters, 1996; van den Bosch and Daelemans, 1999).
+Examples of applications in the morpho-phonological and speech areas are hyphenation and syllabification (Daelemans and Van den Bosch, 1992); classifiying phonemes in speech (Kocsor et al., 2000); assignment of word stress (Daelemans, Gillis, and Durieux, 1994); grapheme-to-phoneme conversion, (Van den Bosch and Daelemans, 1993; Daelemans and Van den Bosch, 1996); predicting linking morphemes in Dutch compounds (Krott, Baayen, and Schreuder, 2001); diminutive formation (Daelemans et al., 1998); and morphological analysis (Van den Bosch, Daelemans, and Weijters, 1996; den Bosch and Daelemans, 1999).